junxit/us-congress-bills-116/metadata.md

 - 2020-01-27 — Mr. San Nicolas moved to suspend the rules and pass the bill.
 - 2020-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H547-548)
 - 2020-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H547-548)
+- 2020-01-28 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.